madhurima-nath/madhurima-nath/README.md

 ## Hello!

-I am working as a senior data scientist in Data & Analytics practice at [Slalom Consulting, LLC](https://www.slalom.com).
+I am working as a senior data scientist in Data & Analytics practice at [Slalom Consulting](https://www.slalom.com).
 I am self-driven and dedicated data & analytics professional with great technical, business and leadership skills.
 I have 10+ years of advanced analytics experience and specialize in NLP and data engineering.
 I work on developing and deploying AI/ML solutions on cloud platforms for clients.
 Prior to Slalom, I worked on developing algorithms to analyze complex interacting systems.
 I graduated with a PhD in computational physics from Virginia Tech in Dec.
 2018, where I worked on [Application of Network Reliability to Analyze Diffusive Processes on Graph Dynamical Systems](https://vtechworks.lib.vt.edu/handle/10919/86841) with [Prof. Stephen Eubank](https://biocomplexity.virginia.edu/person/stephen-eubank).